Colorado Mortgage and Refinance Rates

 - Fort Collins — $558,500

-Colorado Realtors® are pessimistic: Lethargic sales, flat prices, and somber demand from buyers define housing markets in the Centennial State, they say.
-In many markets, including Denver, around half of the homes being sold are below the asking price.
+Colorado Realtors® paint a cautious picture: sluggish sales, flat prices, and subdued buyer demand define much of the state’s housing market.
+In many markets, including Denver, around half of the homes being sold are closing below the asking price.

 First-Time Home Buyer Programs in Colorado

 When traditional mortgage products are not affordable or workable for certain homebuyers, down payment assistance programs can expand homeownership possibilities.
-Even when a purchaser earns enough money to meet the monthly mortgage payments, there can be a significant challenge in finding the down payment and closing costs.
+Even when a buyer earns enough to cover the monthly mortgage payments, saving for a down payment and closing costs can be a significant hurdle.

-Assistance can be offered in various forms such as a grant, forgivable loan, deferred loan or second mortgage that’s repaid in parallel with your first mortgage.
+Assistance can be offered in various forms — including grants, forgivable loans, deferred loans, or second mortgages repaid alongside your first mortgage.

 In Colorado, different areas offer their own programs.
-Some of these programs are:
+Some notable examples include:

-- Boulder County provides down payment assistance for homes that are purchased around the city of Boulder.
-First-time buyers can receive up to 10% of the purchase price but cannot go over $40,000.
+- Boulder County provides down payment assistance for homes purchased around the city of Boulder.
+First-time buyers can receive up to 10% of the purchase price, up to a maximum of $40,000.

-- metroDPA in Denver offers households down payment assistance and home loans.
-A credit score above 640 and an income of up to $176,700 a year qualifies households for this support.
+- metroDPA in Denver offers down payment assistance and home loans to qualifying households.
+A credit score above 640 and an annual income of up to $176,700 are required.

-- Pueblo County supplies down payment assistance for first-time homebuyers buying a home within the county limits.
+- Pueblo County offers down payment assistance for first-time homebuyers purchasing within county limits.

-In addition, the Colorado Housing and Finance Authority offers statewide programs.
-These can take the form of grants, which never need to be repaid, or deferred second mortgages, which are repayable only when you sell, refinance, move, pay off your loan or similar.
+The Colorado Housing and Finance Authority (CHFA) also offers statewide programs in the form of grants (which never need to be repaid) or deferred second mortgages (repayable only when you sell, refinance, move, or pay off your loan).

-To find more programs in Colorado, do a web search for ‘’first-time homebuyer programs” and the city or area you want to buy in.
+To find more programs in your area, search for “first-time homebuyer programs” along with your city or county name.

-In Colorado and nationwide, closing costs (also known as settlement costs), are commonly between 2% and 5% of the loan’s value and are the final funds needed to complete a real estate transaction.
-These expenses are usually paid out of pocket.
+In Colorado and nationwide, closing costs (also known as settlement costs) typically run between 2% and 5% of the loan amount.
+These are the final funds needed to complete a real estate transaction and are usually paid out of pocket.

 - Application fee